 Due to the closure of our offices we are still unable to receive any paper letters of representation or paper applications.
 Online representations and applications are being accepted / validated and, where appropriate, delegated decisions are being issued.

-Since 18 June, we have started to undertake site visits but only if these are essential.
+Since 18 June 2020, we have been undertaking site visits but only if these are essential.
 Most of these site visits will be external- from a public place or possibly private land such as a back garden.
 We will contact owners to discuss how to do this in the safest possible way.